The Stone Age to the Iron Age

 WORLD WAR One Centenary Commemoration

-We have been discussing the centenary of the end of World War One in our Topic lessons.
-We have talked about why poppies are used as a symbol of remembrance and have used a variety of art techniques to create poppies for our display.
+During the Autumn term we studied the centenary of the end of World War One in our Topic lessons.
+We talked about why poppies are used as a symbol of remembrance and used a variety of art techniques to create poppies for our display.

 We worked in groups of four to create water colour poppy pictures.
 We all had one piece from the picture, which we sketched then painted.
 Take a look at us working and the results here: